Life Science

 Associate Professor (Faculty of Education) Oasa, Yumiko Optical infrared space physics astrophysics using visible light and infrared and radio waves etc. We are conducting various observational studies focusing on the formation and evolution process of stars, planet/planetary mass objects, brown dwarfs, and the universality and diversity of exoplanets including the second earth.
 Physics

-Associate Professor Ogihara, Hitoshi Catalytic chemistry Development of catalytic processes that contribute to solving global energy problems.
+Professor Ogihara, Hitoshi Catalytic chemistry Development of catalytic processes that contribute to solving global energy problems.
 Research topics are as follows: (1) direct conversion of methane, (2) novel electrocatalytic processes, and (3) synthesis of mixed oxide nanoparticles as catalysts.
 Applied Chemistry

 Associate Professor Otosu, Takuhiro Spectrophysical chemistry Development of new fluorescence correlation spectroscopy and its application to biopolymer.
 Applied Chemistry